-6. Number of Employees: 62
+6. Number of Employees: 65

-- 53 Classified employees9 Unclassified employees - 5 Temporary employees
+65 Classified employees9 Unclassified employees

-7. The regulatory environment under which your organization works
+7. The regulatory environment under which your organization operates

 The Commission consists of seven Commissioners appointed by the Governor with the advice and consent of the Senate for terms of six years and until their successors are appointed and qualified.
-The Governor, with the advice and consent of the Senate, designates one commissioner as chairman for a term of two years, and the chairman may serve two terms in a six-year period, though not consecutively.
-The chairman is the chief executive officer of the Commission and responsible for implementing the policies established by the Commission in its capacity as the governing board.
+The Governor, with the advice and consent of the Senate, designates one commissioner as Chair for a term of two years, and the Chair may serve two terms in a six-year period, though not consecutively.
+The Chair is the chief executive officer of the Commission and responsible for implementing the policies established by the Commission in its capacity as the governing board.

-The day-to-day administration and operation of the Commission is the responsibility of the executive director who is appointed by and serves at the pleasure of the seven commissioners acting in their capacity as the board of directors of the agency.
-The executive director functions as the Commission's chief operating officer.
+The day-to-day administration and operation of the Commission is the responsibility of the Executive Director who is appointed by and serves at the pleasure of the seven commissioners acting in their capacity as the board of directors of the agency.
+The Executive Director functions as the Commission's Chief Operating Officer.